Longmatt76/Capstone_1/README.md

  It is a web application built primarily with Python/Flask, it integrates a third party API that allows for searching through thousands of popular and even not so popular board games.
 Data is stored in a Postgresql database managed in Python using SQLAlchemy, sensitive information is encrypted with Bcrypt.
 The app is user friendly and very intuitive to use.
-I'm currently in the process of deploying it and when I have a URL I will post it here in this readme so you can all try it for yourselves and hopefully test out all it has to offer!
+Try the deployed version yourself at www.theboardgameshelf.net

  I would consider the project 'complete', that being said I do have a feature that allows users to subscribe to price alerts and set a target price for games in their wishlist, this feature is not currently implemented with an external API/automatic email alerts but it's something I plan on doing at some point in the future.
 Any suggestions or critiques are welcome.